 LABOUR DAY WEEKEND

 Night highlight: Discover a galaxy not so far, far away at Elk Island National Park.
 Within the Beaver Hills Dark Sky Preserve, the park is protected from light pollution and is one of Alberta’s best spots for viewing the stars above.
 This is especially true on Milky Way Day (Sept.
 1), which entices families with an afternoon of astronomically oriented activities, followed by nighttime stargazing opportunities through volunteer-provided telescopes.
-AMA members save 7% on family or senior annual Parks Canada Discovery passes.
+AMA members $10 on family annual Parks Canada Discovery passes.

 CFL Showdown: This year marks the 60th Labour Day weekend clash between the Calgary Stampeders and Edmonton Eskimos.
 Amazingly, each team has emerged victorious 29 times (the 1978 game ended in a tie), though the Stamps have won the past seven matchups.
 Calgary’s defending Grey Cup champions will have the McMahon Stadium crowd behind them as they look to maintain their dominance of the Labour Day Classic (Sept.
 2).
 AMA members save 20% on online purchases of all regular priced tickets for any Stampeders home game.